Instagram automation: Jarvee follow settings

 I figured I’d write this tutorial for users who are automating their growth on Instagram using Jarvee because oftentimes, out of excitement, it’s very easy for you to get too aggressive with your settings when you have a great social media automation tool like Jarvee doing all the work for you.

 PS: Here’s a tutorial for Mac OS and Windows users who wish to have the tool run 24/7 on a VPS absolutely FREE.
+If you need a powerful VPS for cheap, reach me on Skype Diablo2562 and I’ll connect you to a reliable provider I currently use.

 The settings you’re about to see have worked for me for quite a long time without encountering any follow blocks and should also help you achieve consistent Instagram growth with little heartaches.
 They’re based on my very own personal experience and opinion.
 However, I welcome any dissenting opinions in the comment section.